Clawbyte/IDP_logic/README.md

 * Running the server locally will not work, always run through docker

 ## Functionality
-* Implemented all the logic of the application
+* Implemented all the logic of the application.

 ## Technologies
 Express, Typescript, MongoDB, MongoDB Compass, Docker, Docker Compose, Docker Swarm